How North Korea's 'Christmas Gift' Statement Played on U.S. Fears

 South Korea’s Yonhap News Agency reported Friday that North Korean media has been touting satellite launches in other countries, and might use the guise of a satellite launch to test an ICBM.
 Since the technology used for a satellite launch and an ICBM test is similar, Pinkston says, such a test could be used to refine their ICBM program.

-Trump, who has touted his personal relationship with Kim, brushed off the “Christmas gift” comment.
+Trump, who has bragged about his personal relationship with Kim, brushed off the “Christmas gift” comment.
 “Maybe it’s a present where he sends me a beautiful vase as opposed to a missile test,” he joked.